-Milestone Procedure Public Notification Length of Public Date Comment Amendments to the TIP are frequently necessary due to Staff will bring TIP amendments to the Technical Committee 6 days prior to Technical Committee meeting A minimum of 7 days, beginning on the date of the Technical project changes (scope, cost, etc). for recommendation to the Policy Board for approval.
-Public comment opportunities will be available at both Committee meeting and ending at the Policy Committee meeting committee meetings.
+Milestone Procedure Public Notification Length of Public Date Comment Amendments to the Staff will bring TIP 6 days prior to A minimum of 7 days, TIP are frequently amendments to the Technical Committee beginning on the date necessary due to Technical Committee meeting of the Technical project changes for recommendation Committee meeting (scope, cost, etc). to the Policy Board for and ending at the approval.
+Public Policy Committee comment meeting opportunities will be available at both committee meetings.